 OIT is not a cure.
 It is a desensitization.
 In order to maintain desensitization, a patient needs to continue to eat the foods they have been desensitized to on a regular basis.

 Research shows that OIT is approximately 85% effective when supervised by an expert care team who specialize in food allergy treatment.
-At Latitude our success rate is in line with this.
-While there are a small number of clinical reasons a patient may need to stop therapy, the remaining 15% of patients primarily pause treatment due to the time commitment or other lifestyle demands.
+At Latitude, 92% of our OIT patients have successfully achieved maintenance.
+While there are a small number of clinical reasons a patient may need to stop therapy, those who do not complete the OIT process primarily pause treatment due to the time commitment or other lifestyle demands.

 For more background on the long-term impact of oral immunotherapy, we recommend the following published studies and meta-analysis: